Kansas City, Missouri

 - Cost cutting efforts fell short of achieving profitable operations.

-- Company faced a significant crossroads as it was also loosing trust of OEM.
+- Company faced a significant crossroads as it was also losing trust of OEM.

 - Inconsistent messaging, multiple version of financial projections that did not reconcile to audited financials had resulted in a very fatigued Bank group.